 In order to make it easier for the employer to enforce non-competition clauses, penalty payments can be agreed in an employment contract.
 They can usually amount to a year's salary.

 Swiss law doesn't provide for monthly compensation for non-compete / restrictive covenants / non-solicitation.
 However, they can be agreed in the employment contract.

-The analysis of an existing non-compete / non-competition clause includes the review of the clause in the employment agreement and the applicable regulations, the employment relationship as well as the reason of termination (CHF 200 - CHF 600).
-For negotiations an hourly rate will apply.
-Don't hesitate to contact us via Tel.
+The analysis of an existing non-compete / non-competition clause involves a review of the clause in the employment contract and the applicable regulations, the employment relationship and the reason for termination (depending on complexity: CHF 200 - CHF 900).
+An hourly rate applies for negotiations.
+Don't hesitate to contact us on tel.
 043 535 00 85 / villiger(at)ad-voca.ch or via Internet.
 We look forward to helping you.